bmoussaud/xl-deploy-ansible-sample/README.md

 ## Web Machines ##

-3 instances (tomcat1, tomcat2, tomcat3) including tomcat servers can be created by Ansble and automaticaly defined in XLD and added into an environment
+3 instances (tomcat1, tomcat2, tomcat3) including tomcat servers can be created by Ansible and automaticaly defined in XLD and added into an environment

 Exemple: